suryachand2k1/DS-5690-Project/README.md

-# DS-5690-Project: Assessing Code Documentation Quality from Popular Code LLMs <=70b parameters Using LLM as a Judge approach with Majority Voting
+# DS-5690-Project: Assessing Code Documentation Quality from Popular Code LLMs <=70b parameters Using Multiple LLMs as a Judge approach

 ---
 ---